The Ergs!: Dorkrockcorkrod

 After a few tours around the United States, the band entered Technical Ecstasy Studios with Chris Pierce to record their first full length.
-Dorkrockcorkrod was originally released on CD by Whoa Oh on June 15, 2004 (and on vinyl in 2005 by Don Giovanni Records).
+Dorkrockcorkrod was originally released on CD by Whoa Oh on June 15, 2004 and on vinyl on September 9, 2005 by Don Giovanni Records.
 While playing more and more shows at home to increasingly large and rabid audiences, the band began to draw attention on a national level, including that of hip-hop artist and Adult Swim contributor mc chris.
 This led to the band writing an original song, "All Kids Out Of the Pool" to be used in an Adult Swim promo spot.
 In the summer of 2005, mc chris chose The Ergs! and North Carolina's SNMNMNM as the openers for his 2 and a half month Revenge of the Nerd Tour.

 With fans now awaiting the follow-up to dorkrockcorkrod, the band returned to Technical Ecstasy with Chris Pierce and emerged with the 7-track album Jersey's Best Prancers.
 The title and artwork parodied that of Lifetime.
 BuzzFeed included the album at number 24 on their "36 Pop Punk Albums You Need To Hear Before You F——ing Die" list.